gdbroman/broman.blog/_posts/2020/2020-08-29-dont-seek-meaning.md

 It's not the *wrong* question.
 It's the very act of questioning that is mistaken.
 The egoic mind playing games.
 Tricks!

-It's an act which only makes sense when you don't *experience* meaning.
-You never ask in the middle of flow or equanimity.
+The question only arises in moments lacking meaningful *experience*.
+You never ask "why" when you're in the middle of a flow experience.

 > People say that what we’re all seeking is a meaning for life.
-I don’t think that’s what we’re really seeking. **I think that what we’re seeking is an experience of being alive,** so that our life experiences on the purely physical plane will have resonances with our own innermost being and reality, so that we actually feel the rapture of being alive.
+I don’t think that’s what we’re really seeking. **I think that what we’re seeking is an experience of being alive**
 >
 > <cite>Joseph Campbell</cite>